CsakEgyBago/RawrCraftMods/README.md

 **The Aether** — A heavenly dimension floating above the clouds, filled with unique mobs, dungeons, and loot.
 A classic.

+**Deep Aether** — An expansion to the Aether adding deeper, more dangerous zones and new content beyond the base dimension.

+**Aether Villages** — Adds villages and NPC settlements to the Aether dimension.

 **Twilight Forest** — A magical, ever-twilight dimension with a progression of bosses and themed areas to explore.
 One of the most content-rich mod dimensions out there.

+**Twilight Treehouses** — Adds treehouse structures to the Twilight Forest for more interesting exploration.

+**Twilight Forest: Do Not Venture** — Enforces Twilight Forest boss progression order, preventing sequence-breaking and keeping the experience intentional.

+**Twilight Forest Final Boss** — Adds a conclusive final boss encounter to round out the Twilight Forest storyline.

+**True Ending** — Adds a proper narrative ending sequence once the Twilight Forest is fully completed.

+**Twilight Aether** — A crossover mod linking the Twilight Forest and the Aether with shared content and encounters.

 **Dimensional Doors** — Adds mysterious doors that lead to pocket dimensions, rifts in space, and strange liminal corridors.
 A bit unsettling in the best way.